 Taking it as a supplement can help memory, learning, and social behavior in animals as well as humans.

-- Vitamin B6 – This vitamin inhibits the production of free radical and oxidative stress in the body, which can be a primary cause of mental decline in dogs.
+- Vitamin B6 – This vitamin inhibits the production of free radical and oxidative stress in the body, which can be a primary cause of a mental decline in dogs.

 - Vitamin E – While humans may use this to combat signs of aging on their face, Vitamin E in dogs actually protects against memory lapses.